CFA® Fixed Income

 Summary

-Fixed Income Markets: Issuance, Trading, and Funding
+Fixed Income Markets: Issuance and Trading

 Many kinds of assets generate cash flows for their investors, such as mortgages, auto loans, student loans, bank loans, etc. When those cash flows are securitized, they pass through an entity that repackages them as fixed income securities, and their cash flows become the basis of that asset’s value.
 Special entities issue these securities as asset-backed securities (ABS).